zapodot/embedded-jms-junit/README.md

 * I found myself repeating myself and decided that creating this library would make my life easier :-)

 ## Status
-This library will in the future be distributed through the [Sonatype OSS repo](https://oss.sonatype.org/) and should thus be widely available.
+This library is distributed through the [Sonatype OSS repo](https://oss.sonatype.org/) and should thus be widely available.
 Java 8 or higher is required.
+Feedback is more than welcome.
+Feel free to create issues if you find bugs or have feature requests for future releases :-)

 ## Changelog
 * version 0.1: initial release